chef/chef-web-docs/chef_master/source/resource_registry_key.rst

    Delete the specified values for a registry key.

 ``:delete_key``
    Delete the specified registry key and all of its subkeys.
-Be careful when using the ``:delete_key`` action with the ``recursive`` attribute.
-This will delete the registry key, all of its values and all of the names, types, and data associated with them.
+The ``:delete_key`` action with the ``recursive`` attribute will delete the registry key, all of its values and all of the names, types, and data associated with them.
 This cannot be undone by the Chef Infra Client.

 ``:nothing``
    .. tag resources_common_actions_nothing